 We only made a few variations when building our shelves from Shanty 2 Chic’s original plans, other than the size.
 We stained the boards before hanging them, instead of after.
 And we used four inner support pieces instead of three since the shelves are longer.
 And we didn’t sand them down at the end, so they are a little less rustic and a little more industrial.

-I also wanted to give a shout out to this Kreg Jig from Sears.
+I also wanted to give a shout out to this Kreg Jig.
 This tool was so easy to use I could barely believe it.
 Setting it up was a breeze, as was figuring out where to drill the holes.
 It took me maybe 5 minutes to drill 16 pocket holes in our interior support pieces.
 So fast and easy!

 The jig created such precise pocket holes!
 The strength created by the angled screws means that our shelves will hold quite a bit of weight, and will be nice and sturdy for a long time to come.